stanmaz/BBOalert/README.md

 Handling a large data file is not easy and subdividing it into smaller linked pieces is a great help.
 This enables collaborative editing and easy sharing of effort.
 Each module can represent a convention that can be published within the users group on Facebook and reused by others.

-#### Options

-Modularity can lead to the fragmentation of options.
-If two or more options are defined with the same label, they are all concatenated inside of BBOalert.
-But if you want to define partnership, you have to do with the first occurrence of an option.
-This way empty options can be declared in the beginning of the data.
-The code for each option can be provided later in the file not necessary in the same order.
-Example of a construct :

-    Option,A,me+partner1
-    Option,B,me+partner2
-    Option,C
-    Option
-    ……..
-    Option,B
-    … code part 1 for option B
-    Option
-    ………
-    Option,A
-    … code for option A
-    Option
-    ……..
-    Option,B
-    … code part 2 for option B
-    Option

 #### Support for the generic BBO convention card